Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 - Arduino connects to the PC via a USB cable.
 The USB driver depends on the type of USB chip you're using on your Arduino. *Note: USB chips are usually printed on the back of the development board.*

   - Download the [CP2102 USB Driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers). **Note:** Download according to your OS.
-  - After the driver installation is completed, connect Arduino to the USB port of PC with USB cable.
+  - After the driver installation is completed, connect Arduino to the USB port of PC with a USB cable.
     - **For Windows users:** You can see it in `My Computer` -> `Properties` -> `Hardware` -> `Device Management`.
 A `COM` will appear.
     - **For Mac OS users:** You can navigate to `` on the top left corner, and choose `About this Mac` -> `System Report...` -> `USB`.
 A CP2102 USB Driver should appear.
   - If the driver is not installed, or if the driver is installed incorrectly (not matching the chip model), it will appear as an "unknown device" in the device manager.
 At this point, the driver should be reinstalled.